gnuton/RagBag/Docs/R.md

 ## Matrix
 m <- matrix(1:20, ncol=4, nrow=5) # creates a 4 by 5 matrix filled with numbers from 1 to 20
+dim(m) # returns the n of col and row of the matrix.
+Works for array and dataframes too

-## Factors - Statistical data type which stores categorical (or discrete/ no continuous) vars
+## Factors - Statistical data type which stores categorical (or discrete/ no continuous) vars (a kind of enum)
 student_status <- c("student", "not student", "student", "not student")
 categorical_student <- factor(student_status)
+levels(categorical_student) # returns the two possible variables "student", "not student"

 ## Dataframes -dataset of different types
 > mtcars